Kamlarp/project-4/README.md

 ## Problem statement

-West Nile Virus is a deadly virus found in mosquitos.
-One it is infected to human, 20% of people develop symtoms ranging from a persistent fever, to serious neurological illnesses that can result in death.
-City of chicago and CDPH together want to control the spread of mosquitos, hence control the spread of West Nile Virus.
+West Nile Virus is a deadly virus transmitted by mosquitoes.
+Once it infects humans, 20% of individuals may develop symptoms, ranging from a persistent fever to severe neurological illnesses that can lead to death.
+The City of Chicago and the Chicago Department of Public Health (CDPH) have joined forces to control the spread of mosquitoes and, consequently, the spread of the West Nile Virus.

-Our team, as the amature data scientist group, we enter the competition hosted by City of Chicago to develop the model to predict the occurence of virus, so the City of Chicago can use them when they want to plan pesticides spraying as well as the cost-benefit analysis to justify the spraying plan.
-The result will be presented to members of CDC, including biostatistician and epidemiologists.
+Our team, consisting of amateur data scientists, has entered a competition hosted by the City of Chicago.
+Our goal is to develop a predictive model for the occurrence of the virus.
+This model will assist the City of Chicago in planning pesticide spraying operations and conducting cost-benefit analyses to justify their spraying plans.
+The results will be presented to members of the Centers for Disease Control and Prevention (CDC), including biostatisticians and epidemiologists.

 ## The Data